Order-Explicit Linearization of High-Dimensional $U$-Statistics: Proofs Supporting

-where the first two inequalities follow from Jensen's inequality, the third inequality follows from \cref{assu: kernel restriction}, Part (ii), the fourth inequality follows from (\ref{eq: L_q maximal}), and the final inequality follows from \cref{assu: stability}.
-Hence, the condition (\ref{eq: posited F 2 norm bound}) holds, implying the high probability bound (\ref{eq: posited F 2 high prob bound}).
+where the first two inequalities follow from Jensen's inequality, the third inequality from \cref{assu: kernel restriction}, Part (ii), the fourth inequality follows from \eqref{eq: L_q maximal}, and the final inequality follows from the independent-copy stability bound in \cref{assu: stability}.
+Hence, the condition (\ref{eq: posited F 2 norm bound}) holds.

-Finally, we consider the term \ref{eq: F_3}.
+Finally, we consider the term \eqref{eq: F_3}.
 The argument here is somewhat more involved.
 To simplify exposition, let $k=\lfloor n/b\rfloor$ and define the sets $\mathsf{s}_{l}=\left\{ (l-1)b+1,\ldots,bl\right\} $ for each $l$ in $1,\ldots,k$.
 It will suffice to show that

 as Jensen's inequality implies that